Prolonged Australian dry spell threatens agricultural output

 Production of beef, however, could exceed forecasts as farmers are forced to slaughter animals as pasture wilts and dams run dry.

-Lower wheat production in the world's fourth-largest exporter could support prices, which hit a near two-month peak on Tuesday on concerns over unfavorable weather in the Black Sea and Australia.
+Lower wheat production in the world's fourth-largest exporter could support prices, which hit a near two-month peak on Tuesday on concerns over unfavourable weather in the Black Sea and Australia.

 Australia's chief commodity forecaster last month raised its forecast for wheat production to in excess of 25 million tonnes.